Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

 # Conclusion

-This post highlights how Microsoft R Server with Spark can be used in production data pipelines for end-to-end data processing and machine-learning jobs.
+This tutorial highlights how Microsoft R Server with Spark can be used in production data pipelines for end-to-end data processing and machine-learning jobs.
 Integration of Microsoft R with Azure Data factory opens the rich world of open source R packages and brings in the scalability offered by Microsoft R to a controlled and monitored production data pipeline (ADF).
 Along with the steps we also provide an easily customizable Azure Resource Manager template that allows one-click deployment of the resources (Microsoft R server, Apache Spark, Azure Data Factory).